geoffreymagana/PLP-Hackathon-3.0/README.md

 ## ✨ Features

 ### Core Features
--   **AI-Powered Learning Suggestions:** Get personalised learning path recommendations based on your skills, interests, and aspirations.
+-   **AI-Powered Career Search & Suggestions:** Get personalized career path recommendations based on your profile or search for any career (e.g., "YouTuber") to instantly generate a learning roadmap.
--   **Dynamic Roadmap Generation:** Generate step-by-step learning roadmaps for any chosen skill or career path.
+-   **Dynamic Roadmap Generation:** Generate step-by-step learning roadmaps for any chosen skill or career path, complete with milestones and curated resources.
--   **Progress Tracking & Analytics:** Monitor your progress with basic tracking for free.
-Pro users get advanced analytics.
--   **AI Monthly Check-ins:** Chat with an AI coach to refine your roadmap and stay motivated.
+-   **AI Micro-Tutor:** Chat with an AI coach to get answers, refine your roadmap, and stay motivated.
+-   **Interactive AI Quiz Mode:** Test your knowledge with AI-generated quizzes on your completed milestones, skills, or any custom topic you choose.
+Get instant feedback and explanations.
+-   **Progress Tracking & Analytics:** Monitor your milestone completions and skills gained.
+Pro users get advanced analytics on learning velocity, skill distribution, and more.
--   **Community & Mentor Connect:** Discover tech communities and find mentors to guide you.
+-   **Community & Mentor Connect:** Discover tech communities and find mentors to guide you on your journey.

 ### Pro Features
--   **Unlimited Roadmaps:** Generate as many career and skill roadmaps as you need
+-   **Unlimited Roadmaps:** Generate as many career and skill roadmaps as you need.
--   **Advanced Analytics:** Detailed progress tracking, skill mastery visualisation, and readiness assessments
+-   **Advanced Analytics:** Detailed progress tracking, skill mastery visualization, and readiness assessments.
--   **Verified Mentors:** Direct access to experienced professionals in your field
+-   **Verified Mentors:** Direct access to experienced professionals in your field.
--   **Priority Support:** Get help when you need it most
+-   **Priority Support:** Get help when you need it most.
--   **Ad-Free Experience:** Focus on your learning without distractions
+-   **Ad-Free Experience:** Focus on your learning without distractions.

 ## 💰 Subscription Plans